masak/alma/README.md

 \**click*\*

 Dryden lowers the handgun slightly.
-Understanding slowly dawns in his eyes.
+Cold, horrible realization slowly dawns in his eyes.

 Bond holds up a pistol magazine.
 "I know where you keep your gun," he states, matter-of-factly.
 "I suppose that's something."

 Dryden has a mild look of dread and despair to him.
 "True," he says after a while.
 "How did he die?"

 "Your contact?" asks Bond.
 Dryden nods, minutely.
-"Not well."
+"Not well," admits Bond.

 ---